CHBHR/TodoList_Remastered/README.md

 The different issues can be found on the old Github repository (https://github.com/CHBHR/TodoList/issues?q=is%3Aissue).
 They are the same used for the updated project.

-All the documentation can be consulted here.
+All the documentation can be consulted here: (TOBEFILLED)

 ## Versioning